Fight like a Woman: Domestic Violence and Female Judges in Brazil: Empirical Strategy and Validity Tests

 We measure the gender conviction-rate gap for domestic violence cases by comparing the conviction probability for similar cases allocated to female and male judges.
 We do this by running a linear regression model on the sample of domestic violence crimes:

-where $\text{Convicted}_{it}$ indicates whether the case resulted in a conviction, $\text{Female Judge}_{it}$ indicates whether the case was assigned to a female judge,\footnote{Cases are randomly assigned to courtrooms, and each courtroom has one presiding judge.
-This variable captures the gender of the presiding judge.} $X_{it}$ are covariates including predetermined case characteristics (an indicator for whether the defendant was detained in jail by the sheriff, an indicator for whether the police caught them committing the crime, and an indicator for whether the defendant has a typically male name) and predetermined judge characteristics (career stage, total experience, and experience in their current career stage as of the day the case was assigned), and ``$\text{Court District}_i \times \text{Quarter}_t$'' is a full set of court district-quarter pair fixed effects, where the ``quarter'' refers to the quarter the case was assigned to a judge.
+{ where $i$ indexes case-defendant pairs and $t$ indexes quarters, where each quarter between 2011 and 2019 receives a different value of $t$.
+Additionally, $\text{Convicted}_{it}$ indicates whether the case associated with pair $i$ resulted in a conviction, $\text{Female Judge}_{it}$ indicates whether the case was assigned to a female judge,\footnote{Cases are randomly assigned to courtrooms, and each courtroom has one presiding judge.
+This variable captures the gender of the presiding judge.} $X_{it}$ are covariates including predetermined case characteristics (an indicator for whether the defendant was detained in jail by the sheriff and an indicator for whether the police caught them committing the crime) and predetermined judge characteristics (career stage, total experience, and experience in their current career stage as of the day the case was assigned), and ``$\text{Court District}_i \times \text{Quarter}_t$'' is a full set of court district-quarter pair fixed effects, where the ``quarter'' refers to the quarter the case was assigned to a judge.
+Following recommendations by \cite{Chyn2025} and \cite{Goldsmith-Pinkham2025}, we cluster our standard errors at the case level since all defendants in a case are assigned to the same judge and judges in a court district-quarter cell are independently assigned to cases.\footnote{{ Considering only domestic violence cases, 3,901 cases have only one defendant, 147 cases have two defendants, and 5 cases have three or more defendants.
+Considering only misdemeanors cases that are not domestic violence offenses, 32,633 cases have only one defendant, 3,481 cases have two defendants, and 1,111 cases have three or more defendants.
+Considering only physical assault cases that are not domestic violence offenses, 1,425 cases have only one defendant, 76 cases have two defendants, and 27 cases have three or more defendants.}} We implement this clustering procedure in all our regression models.}

-Our parameter of interest, $\beta$, measures whether a female judge is more likely to convict than a male judge under the assumption that the judge's gender is independent of the case's potential outcome after controlling for district-quarter fixed effects.
-This exogeneity assumption is valid according to Brazilian Law, which mandates cases to be randomly allocated to judges within court districts (Section \ref{SecSummaryStats}).\footnote{The random assignment of judges within court districts is regulated by Decree n.
-3,689/1941, Law n.
-5,869/1973, and Law n.
-13,105/2015.
-When describing the assignment of judges to cases within court districts, the 1973 law uses the word sortition while the 2015 law uses the word randomization.} We indirectly test the validity of this assumption in Table \ref{table: dv_difference}.
+Our parameter of interest, $\beta$, measures whether a female judge is more likely to convict than a male judge under the assumption that the judge's gender is independent of the case's potential outcomes after controlling for district-quarter fixed effects.
+This exogeneity assumption is valid according to Brazilian Law, which mandates cases to be randomly allocated to judges within court districts (Section \ref{SecInstitutions}). { The fact that judges self-select into court districts is not an issue for our identification strategy because we explore the random assignment of judges conditioning on court districts and time periods.
+Consequently, our identification strategy leverages gender differences of judges who chose to work in the same court district during a specific time period.}

 Even when our exogeneity assumption is valid, the $\beta$ parameter in Equation \eqref{EqDV} may capture differences between male and female judges that are unrelated to their views on domestic violence.
 To measure whether this conviction-rate gap is due to different gender perspectives about this type of crime, we compare this domestic violence conviction-rate gap against the gender conviction-rate gap for similar crime types.
 Now, our sample consists of domestic violence cases and one type of comparable criminal case.
 We estimate the following linear regression model: